 What Is Holistic Dog Food?

 A truly holistic approach to food means that the content of the food will meet the needs of your dog’s physical, mental, and emotional health.
 It doesn’t just focus or direct its nutritional properties to one specific system.
 Each dog, just like each human, is different.
-Their needs will vary so the type of holistic food you choose for your dog will need to be based on their individual nutritional needs.
+Their needs will vary, so the type of holistic food you choose for your dog will need to be based on their individual nutritional needs.

-Holistic Food Versus Low-Quality Dog Kibble
+Holistic Food vs. Low-Quality Dog Kibble

 Have you ever had a nice juicy burger at a nice restaurant?
 The ingredients are fresh, local, and delicious.
-Now compare that to a burger you might order through a drive-thru window — it might suffice but the ingredients are bought in bulk and the burgers are pumped out in mass production.
-That’s a bit like the difference between a high-quality holistic dog food versus your run of the mill dog kibble from the grocery store.
+Now compare that to a burger you might order through a drive-thru window.
+It might suffice, but the ingredients are bought in bulk, and the burgers are pumped out in mass production.
+That’s a bit like the difference between a high-quality holistic dog food versus your run-of-the-mill dog kibble from the grocery store.

 Low-quality dog food brands often focus on low-cost ingredients and production costs.
 This, of course, will result in a low-quality end product.
-Just like people, when dogs consume low-quality ingredients over a long period of time, the poor nutrition is reflected in their overall health.
+Just like people, when dogs consume low-quality ingredients over a long period of time, poor nutrition is reflected in their overall health.

-Excessive bowel movements or diarrhea could mean that the dog’s current food has too many fillers or they might be unable to process the type of carbohydrate used — like corn or wheat.
+Excessive bowel movements or diarrhea could mean that the dog’s current food has too many fillers, or they might be unable to process the type of carbohydrate used – like corn or wheat.

 Does Holistic Mean Grain-Free?

 In a short answer: no. Many people these days have started to equate grains with something that their dog shouldn’t have.
 That is just not the case.
-Not all holistic dog food is grain-free and not all grain-free dog foods are holistic.
+Not all holistic dog food is grain-free, and not all grain-free dog foods are holistic.

-Unless your dog has a known grain allergy (in which case a grain-free diet is obvious) — grains can be completely healthy and beneficial when eaten in limited quantities.
+Unless your dog has a known grain allergy (in which case a grain-free diet is obvious), grains can be completely healthy and beneficial when eaten in limited quantities.